Collisional corrections to spin polarization from quantum kinetic theory using Chapman-Enskog expansion

 To make the solutions $\{f_{{\rm V}},f_{{\rm A}}\}$ mathematically close, we also need the following two kinetic equations up to $\mathcal{O}(\hbar^{1})$ \citep{Yang:2020hri,Fang:2022ttm},

-Eq. (\ref{eq:V=000020kinetic=000020eq}) leads to the conventional Boltzmann equation, while Eq.(\ref{eq:A=000020kinetic=000020eq}) leads to the SBE.
+Eq. (\ref{eq:V=000020kinetic=000020eq}) leads to the conventional collisional Vlasov equation, while Eq.(\ref{eq:A=000020kinetic=000020eq}) leads to the SBE.
 The collision kernels $\mathcal{C}_{\mathrm{V/A}}$ depend on the practical interaction and will be explicitly calculated in the following context.

-Lastly, we discuss the thermal equilibrium conditions for the distribution functions.
+Lastly, we discuss the thermal equilibrium conditions for the distribution functions in the absence of external electromagnetic fields.
 In global equilibrium, as proven by the $H$-theorem \citep{Chen:2015gta} and quantum kinetic theory \citep{Weickgenannt:2020aaf} , the global equilibrium conditions, known as Killing conditions for (spin) hydrodynamics, are \citep{Becattini:2012tc},

 where